praguna/kotlinSocialMedia/README.md

-# kotlinSocialMedia -- With React client
+# kotlinSocialMedia -- With React client and spring boot
 social media app using kotlin